pypeit/PypeIt/doc/tutorials/kast_howto.rst

     cd shane_kast_blue_A
     run_pypeit shane_kast_blue_A.pypeit -o

-The ``-o`` specifies to over-write any existing science output files.
+The ``-o`` indicates that any existing output files should be overwritten.
 As there are none, it is superfluous but we recommend (almost) always using it.

 The :doc:`../running` doc describes the process in some more detail.